baigd/baigd.github.io/index.md

 image:
   feature: trees.jpg
 ---
+[11 Aug 2023] I serve FSE'24 as a PC member.
+Please submit your good works! <br>
+[7 Aug 2023] Our paper on privacy compliance is accepted by PETS'23.
+Congrats, Chuan! <br>
+[20 Jul 2023] I serve TDSC as an associate editor.
+Please submit your good works! <br>
 [25 Mar 2023] I serve NDSS'24 as a PC member.
 Please submit your good works! <br>
 [22 Mar 2023] Two papers are accepted by AsiaCCS'23.
 Congrats, Baiqi, Mengyao! <br>
 [10 Mar 2023] Dr Kailong Wang joined Huazhong University of Science and Technology as an Associate Professor.
 Congrats, Kailong! <br>